 Judgments in Business Report Writing

-Some of the statements about the company that suffered losses are inferences that border on being judgments: “The company nearly failed in the 1990s due to poor management practices and delaying action on the losses.”
+Some of the examples of business report writing about the company that suffered losses are inferences that border on being judgments: “The company nearly failed in the 1990s due to poor management practices and delaying action on the losses.”
 We only know from the research that the company lost money for three years and filed Chapter 11.
 We don’t know that it nearly failed.
 We don’t know that their difficulties were due to “poor management practices” and “delaying action on the losses.”
 All of these are very close to being judgments.

 Evaluate the Proportions of Facts, Conclusions, Inferences, and Judgments in Your Business Report Writing

 You can evaluate the proportions of facts, conclusions, inferences, and judgments in your business report writing to see how much of each type of content you have.
-You can then decide whether you must change the proportions to reflect your company or agency’s preferences.
+You can then decide whether you must change the proportions when writing business reports to reflect your company or agency’s preferences.

 - Use a sample of your business report writing.
 Open it in Microsoft Word.